 The Legacy 2001 Award Scholarship will be awarded to a student enrolled in the College of Professional Studies.
 If this is not possible, then any student in the university may be eligible.
 The recipient will be an individual whose employer does not have a reimbursement program or who is unemployed.
-The scholarship will be renewable during the student's tenure at Indiana Tech.
 More than one student may participate in the scholarship.
 The recipient must maintain a satisfactory grade point average.
 There are no geographic stipulations on this scholarship.

-Allan S. Leonard Scholarship Program:
+Allan S. Leonard Scholarship: